 - 2.1 Section 17 of the Housing Act 1985 empowers local housing authorities to compulsorily acquire land, houses or other properties to increase the quality or quantity of housing provision.
 The statutory requirement will be met by increasing the supply and condition of available housing stock - 2.2 The council needs to consider the provisions of Article 1 of the First protocol to the European Convention on Human Rights (right to peaceful enjoyment of possession) and Article 8 of the Convention (right to respect for a private and family life, a home and correspondence).
-Cabinet must therefore be satisfied thatthe proposed compulsory purchase proceedings arein the public interest. - 2.3 Individual rights of the owner are protected by the statutory objection and inquiry procedure.
+The council also needs to consider the public sector equality duty.
+Cabinet must therefore be satisfied that the proposed compulsory purchase proceedings are in the public interest. - 2.3 Individual rights of the owner are protected by the statutory objection and inquiry procedure.

-3. Personnel
+Personnel